Particular/docs.particular.net/transports/sqs/delayed-delivery.md

 versions: '[4,]'
 ---

-In Versions 4.0 and above, the SQS transport allows [delayed delivery](/nservicebus/messaging/delayed-delivery.md) of messages longer than 15 minutes.
+In Versions 4.0 and above, the SQS transport allows [delayed delivery](/nservicebus/messaging/delayed-delivery.md) of messages longer than 15 minutes (900 seconds).
 The transport creates a FIFO queue per endpoint that allows delaying messages for longer periods of time.

 ## Enable unrestricted delayed delivery